 Here’s a Little Poem A Very First Book of Poetry edited by Jane Yolen and Andrew Fusek Peters, illustrated by Polly Dunbar

-These 60+ poems are top-notch making this a must-own book for young children.
+These 60+ poems for kids are top-notch making this a must-own poetry book for young children.

 Poetry Speaks to Children (Book & CD) edited by Elise Paschen and Dominique Raccah, Illustrated by Judy Love and Paula Zinngrabe Wendland